Custom fonts

 Using the fonts

-In your templates you can now use font-serif
+In your templates you can now use font-sans

 (with a fallback stack), font-normal